FVANCOP/ChartNew.js/README.md

-For my personnal use, I had to integrate lot of changes into Chart.js (https://github.com/nnnick/Chart.js).
+For my personal use, I had to integrate lot of changes into Chart.js (https://github.com/nnnick/Chart.js).

 So, I have re-worked Chart.js.
-Most of the changes, are associated to requests in "GitHub" issues of Chart.js.
+Most of the changes are associated to requests in "GitHub" issues of Chart.js.

-June 2014 - [Ole Kröger](http://github.com/Wikunia) is now a co-developper of the project.
+June 2014 - [Ole Kröger](http://github.com/Wikunia) is now a co-developer of the project.
 More ideas, more people to give support.
 Welcome to him.